luhuaxing/TranMap/README.md

 # TranMap
-An Test Framework Based on MapWinGIS+MFC
+An Test Framework Based on MapWinGIS + MFC

 MapWinGIS is an outstanding open-source GIS development package for the Windows platform.
 It is based on ActiveX technology and provides comprehensive functionalities for map visualization, vector/raster layer management, and spatial analysis.